 Environmental risk policies

-Environmental policies developed in the latter half of the 20th century approached the issue of risk in the light of major industrial and ecological accidents.
-In France, it was the notion of “major risk” that formed the basis of public management policy; the concept of “environmental risk” was added later.
-It now forms the focus of the Institute’s work.
+The environmental policies that developed in the second half of the 20th century addressed the issue of risks in light of major industrial and ecological accidents.
+In France, public management policies were initially structured around the notion of “major risks,” which was later associated with the concept of “environmental risk.”
+The Institute's work is part of this approach.

-Environmental issues emerged gradually during the 19th century, then began to accelerate in the mid-20th century.
-During the 1960s, a cultural movement boomed within industrialized countries, pushing environmental concerns to the forefront.
-This brought environmental issues into the field of public policy.
+The slow emergence of environmental issues since the 19th century accelerated in the mid-20th century.
+The 1960s saw the growth of a fundamental cultural movement in industrialized countries that brought environmental concerns to the forefront.
+Environmental issues thus entered the realm of public policy.

 Managing “major risks”

-The Ministry of the Environment was created in France in 1971 to oversee this new area of public action: its risk management policy in the ‘70s and ‘80s was initially based on the notion of “major technological risk” (from the works of sociologist P. Lagadec), a term which evolved to “major risk” in the 1990s.
-The notion of “risk to the environment” was formulated at the same time, then formalized and broadened into the concept of “environmental risk” by the early 2000s.
+In France, a Ministry of the Environment was created in 1971 to manage this new area of public policy.
+Its risk management policy was initially based in the late 1970s and early 1980s on the concept of “major technological risk” (work by sociologist P. Lagadec), a term that evolved into “major risk” in the 1990s.
+At the same time, the concept of “risk to the environment” developed, which was formalized and generalized in the early 2000s as the concept of “environmental risk.”

-A major risk is defined as “the possibility of an event of natural or anthropogenic origin, which may affect a large number of people, cause significant damage, and exceed the reaction capabilities of society.”
+Major risk is defined as “the possibility of a natural or man-made event whose effects may affect a large number of people, cause significant damage and exceed the response capabilities of society.”

-This type of risk is characterized by low frequency (or probability) and high gravity (numerous victims, significant damages to property and natural environments).
+This type of risk is characterized by low frequency (or probability) and high severity (many victims, significant damage to property and the natural environment).

-The French approach to managing major risks, developed by the Ministry of the Environment, involves two major types of risk:
+The French approach to major risk management developed by the Ministry of the Environment targets two main types of risk:

-> Major natural risk is a threat stemming from geological (earthquakes, volcanoes) or atmospheric phenomena (cyclones, storms) that may cause significant damage to humans, goods or the environment.
+> Major natural hazards are threats resulting from geological phenomena (earthquakes, volcanoes, etc.) or atmospheric phenomena (cyclones, storms, etc.) capable of causing significant damage to people, property, or the environment.

 • floods